 - Breastfeeding: There is conflicting data regarding the beneficial effect of breastfeeding in preventing asthma and atopic dermatitis.

-- Clinical features, diagnostics, and treatment depend on the underlying etiology (see also above).
+- Clinical features, diagnostics, and treatment depend on the underlying etiology (see “” above).

 - Distribution of disease: often limited to a particular tissue type

-- Type III hypersensitivity reactions are referred to as immune complex reactions and include many glomerulonephritides and vasculitides.
+- Type III hypersensitivity reactions, also referred to as immune complex reactions, are antibody-mediated.

-- Clinical features, diagnostics, and treatment depend on the underlying etiology (see also the above)
+- Clinical features, diagnostics, and treatment depend on the underlying etiology (see “” above).